 Roads v Central Trains, 2004

-In considering whether it would be reasonable, by way of adjustment, for the railway company to arrange for an adapted taxi between the platforms, the Court of Appeal seems at least to a large extent to have looked at what would be reasonable for this particular claimant – see particularly the wording of paragraph 35.
+In considering whether it would be reasonable, by way of adjustment, for the railway company to arrange for an adapted taxi between the platforms, the Court of Appeal seems at least to a large extent to have looked at what would be reasonable for this particular claimant – see particularly the wording of paragraph 35 in the judgment.

 Code of Practice and Technical Guidance